About the College

 Department of History

 History majors acquire skills critical in today's workplace.
 History majors learn how to learn.
 Increasingly, the work world places a premium on this kind of flexibility.
 Most people change jobs frequently, and jobs themselves are transformed rapidly, which means workers need to learn new skills all the time.
 History majors can have a long-term edge in this type of environment because they are taught how to conceptualize an issue, research it, weigh evidence, and make conclusions.

 Jewish Studies Program

 Our interdisciplinary program ranges globally in scope from the Israelite origins of the Jewish people to the experiences of postmodern Jews in the 21st century.
-Our distinguished faculty offer courses across a diverse array of fields and topics, with perspectives that combine the humanities and the social sciences.
+Our distinguished faculty offers courses across a diverse array of fields and topics, with perspectives that combine the humanities and the social sciences.
 We offer a major and minor in Jewish studies, a minor in Hebrew, and a certificate in Holocaust and genocide studies.

 School of Labor and Employment Relations

-The School of Labor and Employment Relations offers B.S. and B.A. majors in Labor and Employment Relations.
+Our school offers B.S. and B.A. majors in Labor and Employment Relations.
 LER majors learn about all aspects of work and the employment relationship, including: the best strategies for recruiting and hiring a productive workforce, the laws that protect employees in the workplace, effective human resource practices and policies, the challenge of balancing work and family pressures, the impact of globalization on work and the workforce, and more.

 Department of Philosophy